Larmor precession in strongly correlated itinerant electron systems: Introduction

-Magnetization dynamics is a field with great technological and scientific importance, with topics ranging from magnetic data storage~\cite{GMR1, GMR2} to magnetic skyrmions~\cite{Fert17}, the ultrafast optical manipulation of magnetism~\cite{Beaurepaire96,Kirilyuk10} and the propeties of earth's core~\cite{hausoel2017local}.
+Magnetization dynamics is a field with great technological and scientific importance, with topics ranging from magnetic data storage~\cite{GMR1, GMR2} to magnetic skyrmions~\cite{Fert17}, the ultrafast optical manipulation of magnetism~\cite{Beaurepaire96,Kirilyuk10} and the properties of earth's core~\cite{hausoel2017local}.
 Although magnetization dynamics in solids is frequently modeled using localized magnetic moments \cite{UppASDBook}, it fundamentally originates from the electrons and their quantum mechanical delocalization and Coulomb interaction.
 The description in terms of immobile moments is a particularly drastic approximation for metals with itinerant electrons.

 The application of an external magnetic field leads to spin waves in paramagnetic metals.
-The dispersion relation of the spin wave $\omega_L(\mathbf{q})$ has a universal value at zero momentum $\mathbf{q}=\mathbf{0}$, corresponding to the Larmor precession of the system's total magnetic moment, while $\omega_L(\mathbf{q})$ depends on the interactions and correlations in the system at finite $\mathbf{q}$~\cite{Silin58,Silin59,Platzman67,Platzman73,Oshikawa02,Balents20}.
-In a Fermi liquid, conduction-electron spin resonance experiments can be used to extract the magnetic Landau parameters $B_0$, $B_1$ based on this effect \cite{Platzman67,Schultz67}, which was a crucial confirmation of Fermi liquid theory for the alkali metals in the late 1960's and early 1970's~\cite{Platzman73}.
-Given the current interest in and limited understanding of non-Fermi liquid behavior in correlated electron systems~\cite{Phillips22,Chowdhury22}, similar studies of spin waves in the presence of a magnetic field have the potential to provide new crucial insights.
+The dispersion relation of the spin wave $\omega_\text{L}(\mathbf{q})$ has a universal value at zero momentum $\mathbf{q}=\mathbf{0}$, corresponding to the Larmor precession of the system's total magnetic moment, while $\omega_\text{L}(\mathbf{q})$ depends on the interactions and correlations in the system at finite $\mathbf{q}$~\cite{Silin58,Silin59,Platzman67,Platzman73,Oshikawa02}.
+In a Fermi liquid, conduction-electron spin resonance experiments in the presence of a magnetic field can be used to extract the magnetic Landau parameters $B_0$, $B_1$ based on this effect \cite{Platzman67,Schultz67}, which was a crucial confirmation of Fermi liquid theory for the alkali metals in the late 1960's and early 1970's~\cite{Platzman73}.
+Given the current interest in and limited understanding of non-Fermi liquid behavior in correlated electron systems~\cite{Phillips22,Chowdhury22}, similar studies of spin waves in the presence of a magnetic field have the potential to provide additional insight.